deutschkihun/Data-Analysis/README.md

 ## Project 4 : Visualization case study
 - In this project following contents are covered

-  1.Bivariate exploration of data
+ 1. Univariate Exploration of data
-  2.Univariate exploration of data
+ 2. Bivariate Exploration of data
-  3.Multivariate exporation of data
+ 3. Multivariate Exploration of data

 ## Project 5 : WeRateDog
 -WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a denominator of 10.That means there are ratings greater than 10.
 11/10, 12/10, 13/10.